friendly/HistData/README.md

 (Friendly, 2007; Friendly & Denis, 2001; Friendly et-al, 2016)
 meaning the use of statistical methods to study problems and questions in the history of statistics and graphics.
-They are also used in a forthcoming book on the history of data visualization (Friendly & Wainer, 2018).
+They are also used in a forthcoming book on the history of data visualization (Friendly & Wainer, 2021).

+## Installation

+Get the released version from CRAN:

+    install.packages("HistData")

+The development version can be installed to your R library directly from github via:

+    if (!require(devtools)) install.packages("devtools")
+    library(devtools)
+    install_github("friendly/HistData")

 ## References